Technology World

 Getting Started with Bitcoin and Ethereum

 Bitcoin launched in 2009 as the world’s first cryptocurrency.
-Its creator, known by the pseudonym Satoshi Nakamoto, designed it as a peer-to-peer electronic cash system.
+Its creator, known by the pseudonym Satoshi Nakamoto, designed it as a peer-to-peer electronic cash system, as detailed in the original Bitcoin whitepaper.
 Bitcoin operates on a decentralized network called blockchain, which records all transactions transparently and permanently.
 No central authority controls Bitcoin, making it fundamentally different from traditional currencies.

 Ethereum arrived in 2015 with a different vision.
 Vitalik Buterin and his co-founders created Ethereum as a programmable blockchain platform.
 While it has its own currency called Ether (ETH), Ethereum’s primary purpose extends beyond simple transactions.
 The platform enables developers to build decentralized applications and smart contracts.
-These self-executing contracts automatically enforce agreements without intermediaries.
+These self-executing contracts automatically enforce agreements without intermediaries, a concept explained in depth by the Ethereum Foundation’s smart contracts overview.

 Both cryptocurrencies use blockchain technology, but they serve different purposes.
 Bitcoin functions primarily as a store of value and medium of exchange.
 Ethereum provides the infrastructure for an entire ecosystem of decentralized finance applications, NFTs, and other blockchain-based services.
 New investors should understand these fundamental differences before allocating their money.